Earth Surface Processes

 Learning experience

-Fieldwork is a key element of our course, and trips are aligned with the specialist modules to develop applied skills and gain practical experience.
-Residential field trips typically take place in the UK and the European Alps.
-Day trip destinations often include the Peak District, the Yorkshire Dales, and cities such as Sheffield and Liverpool.
+Fieldwork is a key element of this course, and trips are aligned with the specialist modules to develop applied skills and gain practical experience.
+Residential field trips take place in the UK and the European Alps.
+Typical day trip destinations include the Peak District, the Yorkshire Dales, and cities such as Sheffield and Liverpool.

 Industry Placement

-On this course, you will have the option to take an industrial placement year between years two and three.
-Although you will be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.
+On this Geography degree course, you will have the opportunity to take an industrial placement year between years two and three.
+Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final report.

 An introduction to the physical processes operating across the geosphere and biosphere to provide a solid basis to understand their influence on the landscape and ecosystems.
 The module looks at the inter-relationships between both environmental and ecological processes with a focus on the impact on human activity.
 Case studies explore key concepts such as climate change, geohazards and biodiversity.